Presentation: Child with an ectopic kidney

 Consider genomic testing for:

-- Note: In some cases, additional family history information may suggest that testing would be beneficial.
-You can check criteria with your local testing laboratory.
+- in some cases, additional family history information may suggest that testing would be beneficial – you can check criteria with your local testing laboratory;

-- When CAKUT occurs with additional syndromic features.
-This is because in these instances, it is likely to have a monogenic cause.
+- when CAKUT occurs with additional syndromic features, as it is likely to have a monogenic cause in these instances; and/or

 - CAKUT with a personal or family history of diabetes or renal cysts.